jdittrich/userNeedResearchBook/text/dataGathering.md

-> A participant is describing me the printing process: *»…then I look up which color specification the printery needs…«*
+> A participant is describing me the printing process: *»…then I look up which color specification the print shop needs…«*
 >
->That is a new step in the workflow I did not expect (Naively, I thought that you just send the document to the printery like you would when you print it on your desktop printer – have a file, print it).
+>That is a new step in the workflow I did not expect (Naively, I thought that you just send the document to the print shop like you would when you print it on your desktop printer – have a file, print it).
 >
 > Thus, I discovered a step in the workflow and a potential field of work (taking care of color spaces and profiles) of which I did not know that it even exists!

 The information you get will not be abstract as in answers like »good« or »I dislike it« but tied to a situation.
 This is preferable, because a future product will be used in real situations and not in an abstract space of thought.

 > »I like it when the feedback [to the design] comes quickly.
 No annoying waiting… it always makes me nervous.
 Do they [the client] like it or